headshot of Kunxin Luo

 Research Description

-We are interested in the signal transduction pathways downstream of the transforming growth factor beta (TGFb) receptors and the role these pathways play in regulation of mammary epithelial cell differentiation and breast carcinogenesis.
-We wish to understand how TGFb induces a wide range of biological activities and identify components of the TGF beta receptor signaling pathways.
+Kunxin Luo is a Professor of Cell Biology, Development and Physiology.
+Her research group interested in the signal transduction pathways downstream of the transforming growth factor beta (TGFb) receptors and the role these pathways play in regulation of mammary epithelial cell differentiation and breast carcinogenesis.
+They wish to understand how TGFb induces a wide range of biological activities and identify components of the TGF beta receptor signaling pathways.

 Current Projects